 Are There Support Groups and Counseling for People With Diabetes?

 You may wish to join a support group with other people to share your experiences.
 The American Diabetes Association and Hormone Health Network are excellent resources.
 Your health-care provider will have information about local groups in your area.
 The following groups also provide support:

 American Association of Diabetes Educators

 American Dietetic Association

 Must Read Articles Related to Diabetes (Mellitus, Type 1 and Type 2)

 The eMedicineHealth doctors ask about Diabetes (Type 1 and Type 2):

 The symptoms of diabetes can vary greatly from patient to patient.
-What were your symptoms at the onset diabetes?
+What were your symptoms and signs at the onset of diabetes?

 Diabetes Treatment - Effective Treatments